Enjoy the benefits of rest and relaxation with a healthy dash of humor and whimsy at one of these unique, out-of-the-box Oklahoma lodging properties.

 Get away from it all and book a room with someone you love at the Stone Creek Bed & Breakfast in Broken Arrow.
 Between enjoying a gourmet breakfast in the morning and the stone fireplace inside, you can also curl up on the “hanging bed” on the huge porch outside.
 It has a great view of the surrounding land and is perfect for stargazing after the complimentary dessert hour each evening.
 It makes a few nights here a truly special experience.

-The Illinois River is a popular spot for summer canoeing trips, and the yurts at Elephant Rock Nature Park in Tahlequah provide all of the comforts of home right on the water.
-These unique round, tent-like buildings have kitchens, bathrooms, beds and climate control.
-You’ll wake up in the morning and be able to step out of your yurt to see the river, while spending your evenings cooking burgers on the grill and making s’mores around the fire ring.
+Natural Falls State Park is best known for its stunning 77-foot waterfall, and the yurts provide prime access to the railed observation platform overlooking the falls.
+These unique round, tent-like buildings have kitchen appliances, beds and climate control.
+You’ll wake up in the morning and be able to step out of your yurt to see bright blue water cascading through the area’s rock formations, while spending your evenings cooking burgers on the grill and making s’mores around the fire ring.

 The Scrappin’ Pad, located mere minutes from Kaw Lake in Kaw City, is a crafter and scrapbooker’s paradise.
 Get a group of friends together and spend a weekend doing what you love at this great bed and breakfast.
 There is a crafting room with individual work stations for each person, beds for up to 12 people, access to scrapbooking tools and even an on-site crafting store for last minute purchases.
 There are also multiple living areas, a full kitchen and tons of space.